 Funerals are something that no one likes to talk about.
-Whether it is pre-planning your own funeral, or someone else’s funeral, or just the topic of funerals in general, it is often considered an uncomfortable subject.
+Whether it is pre-planning your own funeral or someone else’s funeral, or just the topic of funerals in general, it is often considered a dark and uncomfortable subject.
 Since it is hardly talked about, the topic of funerals has become shrouded with misconceptions and mysteries.

 - Flowers were meant to bring goodwill in the afterlife

 Today, flowers are brought to funerals as a symbol of sympathy, to show the family of the deceased that we are sorry for their loss and we are grieving with them.
 However, in the olden times, people brought flowers so as to promote goodwill in the afterlife, to the spirit of the deceased.

 - Loud music to keep evil spirits at bay

 An Irish wake is often associated with loud music being played.
 This was originally because in the olden days, people believed playing loud music would keep evil spirits at bay.
 In addition to this, it was an opportunity to confirm whether the deceased was really dead.
 If not, they believed the loud music would wake them up.